|

 Guide to IQ Testing and Gifted Education

-by David Palmer
+by David Palmer, or

 Great introduction to IQ testing and gifted children.
 Answers your